Roy Wilkins

 Roy Ottoway Wilkins (August 30, 1901 – September 8, 1981) was an American civil rights leader from the 1930s to the 1970s.
-Wilkins' most notable role was his leadership of the National Association for the Advancement of Colored People (NAACP), in which he held the title of Executive Secretary from 1955 to 1963 and Executive Director from 1964 to 1977.
+Wilkins's most notable role was his leadership of the National Association for the Advancement of Colored People (NAACP), in which he held the title of Executive Secretary from 1955 to 1963 and Executive Director from 1964 to 1977.
 Wilkins was a central figure in many notable marches of the civil rights movement and made contributions to African-American literature.
 He controversially advocated for African Americans to join the military.

 Early life

 Wilkins was born in St. Louis, Missouri, on August 30, 1901.
 His father was not present for his birth, having fled the town in fear of being lynched after he refused demands to step away and yield the sidewalk to a white man.
 When he was four years old, his mother died from tuberculosis, and Wilkins and his siblings were then raised by an aunt and uncle in the Rondo neighborhood of Saint Paul, Minnesota, where they attended local schools.
 Wilkins graduated from Mechanic Arts High School.
 His nephew was Roger Wilkins.
 Wilkins graduated from the University of Minnesota with a degree in sociology in 1923.

 In 1929, he married social worker Aminda "Minnie" Badeau; the couple had no children of their own, but they raised the two children of Hazel Wilkins-Colton, a writer from Philadelphia, Pennsylvania.